notaglitch/notaglitch/README.md

 LEARNING PYTHON SINCE 01/08/2024

 A creative thinker, curious and an avid learner, always exploring new things.
-When I'm not pushing online, you can find me somewhere running or doing some other COOL* stuff.
+When I'm not online, you can find me somewhere running or doing some other COOL* stuff.

 # 🔨 Skills